 CMS-specific options and add-ons

 If you run a hosted ecommerce platform (like Bigcommerce), or use WordPress as your CMS, you can either tinker with your search settings or look for add-ons/plugins that will allow you to expand the functionality of your site search.
+For example:

 - SearchWP is a WordPress plugin that automatically indexes all your content, including PDFs

 - Bigcommerce has a page on filtering and faceting options here